MGXlab/DNNGIOR/README.md

 You can train your own Neural Network following this tutorial: [example training NN](tutorials/NN_training_example.ipynb).

-Alternatively you can find additional custom Neural Networks for several taxonomic groups: [Networks](docs/NN/networks/).
+Alternatively you can find additional custom Neural Networks for several taxonomic groups: [Custom Networks](docs/NN/custom_networks/).
 Upon request additional specially trained networks can be made available for specific biomes or taxonomic groups.

 ## License